OData/odata.net/README.md

 crank --config benchmarks.yml --scenario ODataWriter --profile local --variable base=true
 ```

-This will cause the crank agent to clone the official repo and run the tests against the `master` branch.
+This will cause the crank agent to clone the official repo and run the tests against the `main` branch.

 You can specify a different branch, commit or tag using the `baseBranch` variable: